Boys Like Girls (album): Commercial performance

 While the online community and critics crowned Boys Like Girls "2006's Panic! at the Disco or Fall Out Boy", album sales were less convincing.
 Despite promotional front page features (such as Spin's "Artist of the Day" or Absolutepunk.net's "Featured Band" and "Absolute Exclusive: Album Leak"), Boys Like Girls scanned a mere 1,472 units within its first week of sales, thus failing to chart the Billboard 200.
-However, continuous touring and promoting helped gaining the record a No. 179 entry into the chart in April 2007.
+However, continuous touring and promoting helped the record gain a No. 179 entry into the chart in April 2007.
 It continued to gain popularity as the single, "The Great Escape", climbed the charts and eventually peaked at No. 55 in August 2007.
 The album has been certified Gold by the RIAA for over 500,000 units shipped.
 By May 2008, the album had sold 532,000 copies.
 As of June 2009, the album sold 700,000 in the United States.